Biology (BIOL)

 BIOL 439L PLANT PHYSIOLOGY LABORATORY1 Credit

 Laboratory experience in plant structure and function, with an emphasis on applied plant biochemistry.
+Data collection and interpretation with technical writing is required.

 Co-requisites: BIOL 439